e2tox/tsmon/README.md

 ## Access Source Code

-This is a (Source-available Software)[https://en.wikipedia.org/wiki/Source-available_software].
+This is a [Source-available Software](https://en.wikipedia.org/wiki/Source-available_software).
 But you still can get the transpiled js file from [unpkg.com](https://unpkg.com/tsmon@0.2.1/bin/standalone).
 The typescript source code is only available to our commercial subscription users.

 ## License